lyfar/ios-voiceink-ru/PRIVACY.md

 ## Data Security

+- **Default Service**: We manage secure connections to Groq's servers using our API keys
-- All data processing occurs either locally on your device or through your own API keys with third-party cloud services
+- **Custom Services**: Data processing occurs through your own API keys with third-party cloud services
-- We do not collect, store, or have access to your audio recordings or transcriptions
-- All sensitive data remains on your device
+- **Local Processing**: All data stays on your device and never leaves
+- We prioritize your privacy and only process data necessary for transcription functionality

 ## Children's Privacy